mclayton7/mclayton7.github.io/projects/network-simulator.md

 ## Memory Management
 For the sake of this application, memory management will be ignored for brevity.

-# Rho (ρ)
+# Rho (&rho;)
 To simulate real world usage, every host node has an `OnOffApplication` that sends data to a random address at a random interval between 0 and 1 second.
 Then it turns off for another random interval.
 This cycling simulates data being sent across a network.
-Rho (ρ) is a value between 0 and 1 that sets the amount of data sent during an Applications "on" state.
+Rho (&rho;) is a value between 0 and 1 that sets the amount of data sent during an Applications "on" state.
 The higher the Rho, the larger the amount of data being sent across the networks.

 # Running the Simulation and Collecting Statistics
 To setup the simulation, a network must first be constructed.
 Lines 43 - 218 show the creation of the nodes and the initialization of the various applications.
 Because each host node has a `PacketSyncApplication` that collects packet statistics, we can measure the following: